ReglementiXS European Downhill Cup 2023

 § 4 Number boards

 Every rider gets a new number board at every race.
 Riders must display their handlebar number while training as well as their back number during the qualifying round and the final.
-Number plates must be fixed in front of the handlebar and should readable throughout the competition.
+Number plates must be fixed in front of the handlebar and should be readable throughout the competition.
 It is strictly prohibited to alter the number boards in any manner.

 Start numbers may be reserved for registered riders and allocated according to UCI rankings and iXS European Downhill Cup rankings.